spruceUI/spruceOS/README.md

  - BIOS folder has been created on the root of SD card.

- - Auto save state and load enabled.
+ - Auto save state/load states enabled.

  - Joystick function enabled on all systems.